DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ## Summary

-Serverless Extensibility is a logical extension to Webhooks.
-It has taken us four years of experimentation and refinement, and the resulting Webtasks platform is a success that empowers our field engineers to close deals, simplifies our core architecture and delights our customers.
+Serverless Extensibility is a logical evolution to Webhooks.
+It has taken us four years of experimentation and refinement, and the resulting Webtasks platform is a success that empowers our field engineers to close deals, simplifies our core architecture and delight our customers.

-We have created a product call [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer it from their products quickly.
+We have created a product called [Auth0 Extend](https://auth0.com/extend/) based on the pattern that allows other SaaS companies to offer serverless extensibility from their products quickly.

 When [Jeff Lindsay](https://twitter.com/progrium) was introduced to Extend he certainly felt we were on to something.
 Jeff was the person who coined the phrase [Webhook](http://progrium.com/blog/2007/05/03/web-hooks-to-revolutionize-the-web/), which has become ubiquitous on the web as a way to offer extension points from applications online.